josephryan/Ceriantharia_phylogenomics/00-PHYLOTOCOL/README.md

 Version : Date : Significant Revisions
 1.1	08 Sept 2020	We recovered only four single-copy orthogroups in step 2.3.4 and step 2.4 yielded a tree in which the outgroup taxa failed to form a clade.
 Therefore, we rejected results produced in steps 2.3 - 2.4, dispensed with step 2.5, and updated the phylotocol with steps 3.0.1 to 3.0.4.
+1.2     29 Oct 2020    Added a note to make it clear that our published analyses do not include steps 2.2.6, 2.3, 2.4, 2.5.